Walgreens The Thread

 These are some precautions you can take to help prevent the spread of toenail fungus until the infection clears up:

-• Wear flip-flops at public pools and shower areas
+• Wear flip-flops or sandals to protect your feet at public pools and shower areas

 • Replace damp, sweaty socks with clean ones every day